-Founded by Dan Cane, The Cane Institute serves as the epicenter for research, education and technology transfer for A.D.
+Founded by Dan Cane, The Cane Institute serves as the epicenter for STEM education and technology transfer for A.D.
 Henderson & FAU High School.

 The Institute’s integrated approach to solving society's toughest problems engages the best and brightest students, faculty, and resources at A.D.
 Henderson & FAU High School to explore today's most complex challenges in arenas such as cybersecurity, autonomous vehicles, robotics, virtual reality, augmented reality, automation and artificial intelligence.

 Clubs & Activities

 FAU High students work with undergraduate and graduate students, as well as FAU Professors on designing and building an alternative energy vehicle.
 Students learn fundamental mechanical and electrical engineering concepts, real-world troubleshooting, and 3D part design.
 The GT-EV Team competes at the National EV Challenge in April every year.

 A.D.
 Henderson and FAU High students build three electric go-karts to compete in regional Electrathon competitions and the National EV Challenge in April of every year.
 These mini electric cars are used as the platform to learn skills necessary to be part of the larger GT-EV team.
 Two of these karts are driven by students.
 One kart is being developed into an autonomous vehicle and was featured in the Museum of Discovery and Science.

 In partnership with the FAU College of Science, students investigate Autonomous Vehicles and how systems are used to create neural networks to “drive” artificial intelligence in various vehicle platforms.
 These projects have been on display at the Museum of Discovery and Science as part of “Self-Driven”.

 UNMANNED AERIAL VEHICLES (UAV’S)